Man Utd's Arnautovic move 'a PR disaster' - Sutton

 - De Jong 'wants to stay' says Barcelona president Laporta

-After pursuing Barcelona's Dutch midfielder Frenkie de Jong all summer, United have now been linked with Arnautovic, while reports say they have agreed a fee for 27-year-old France midfielder Rabiot.
+After pursuing Barcelona's Dutch midfielder Frenkie de Jong all summer, United have now been linked with Arnautovic.

 "[Arnautovic] is a signing you get after you've got your number one signing," said Micah Richards.